mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 - Press Upload

-- If you got no errors, test in Windows with `Control Panel -> Game Controllers` or in Linux with `jstest /dev/input/js0`
+- If you got the message "all done" and no errors, test in Windows with `Control Panel -> All Control Panel Items > Devices and Printers (some Windows versions in Game Controllers)` and try to find 'Arduino Leonardo' or in Linux with `jstest /dev/input/js0`

 ### Linux and more than one controller with one Arduino
 Linux usbhid-module doesn't support out of box multiple controllers with one USB without USB-hub-features (I'm not sure about this, but I didn't manage to get multiple /dev/js-devices without this).